Fuccillo-Lab/Iliakis-Striatal-Interneuron-bioRxiv-2026/anatomy/README.md

 using the animal's mean AP coordinate.
 Panels are spaced by 0.30 mm around the +0.75-mm anchor used in the manuscript.

-The Allen volume is interpreted in AP Ã— DV Ã— ML orientation.
+The Allen volume is interpreted in AP — DV — ML orientation.
 Coordinates are converted using the SHARP-Track/SHARCQ bregma convention of `[5.4, 0, 5.7]` mm from the volume origin.